ylacaute/todo-react/README.md

   },
 ```
 The Webpack server is configured for acting as proxy for the API server (route /api).
 The proxy use the config defined in package.json.

+# Using existing backend server

+ * Checkout this project in an **ignored** directory from git inside your Spring Boot app
+ * Start the dev server with good backend port
+ * TODO

 # Todo
  * **Unit and Integration tests**